ucll-scripting/exercises/02-advanced-python/02-list-comprehensions/03-slug/explanations.md

 these cases, you should assume that the first name corresponds to the first word and the remaining words together form the last name.
 This results in the slug `peyton-jones-simon`.

+Some other examples:

+* 'Prince' results in slug `prince`
+* 'Dennis Ritchie' results in slug `ritchie-dennis`
+* 'Guido van Rossum' results in slug `van-rossum-guido`
+* 'John Wilkes Booth' results in slug `wilkes-booth-john`